User Guide: Author Segments

 This article will outline how to use Meltwater Author Segments, Meltwater's new audience discovery tool.

-Written by Whitney W.
+Written by Cheyenne V.

 Author Segments is Meltwater's new audience discovery tool.

 Explore offers conversational analytics on what people are talking about.
 It also offers Channel analytics to understand where they're talking about topics.
-Author Segments completes the circle, and provides audience Analytics to deepen the understanding of who is talking.
+Author Segments completes the circle and provides audience Analytics to deepen the understanding of who is talking.

 Watch the instructional video below